3drobotics/solodevguide/book/hardware-batterybay.md

-# Battery Bay Interface
+# Battery Bay

-## Overview
+The *Battery Bay* is the intended location for mounting power system accessories including high capacity batteries, tethers, fuel cells and alternative energy sources.

-The battery bay is the ideal location for mounting power system accessories like high capacity batteries, tethers and fuel cells or alternative energy sources.
-Since power system payloads are useful for all applications it is very important to make sure it does not interfere with the keep out zones of the [Accessory Bay](http://dev.3dr.com/hardware-accessorybay.html).
+Since power system payloads are useful for all applications it is very important to make sure it does not interfere with the keep out zones of the [Accessory Bay](hardware-accessorybay.md).

 For information on interfacing with the battery, please visit the [Battery Interface](hardware-battery.md) page.